 Meet nature, tranquillity and an endless array of activities in Nordland, the second largest county in Norway.

-The tourist information offices in Nordland will help you book accommodation and activities.
+in Nordland will help you book accommodation and activities.

 Helgeland is a large and majestic region covering 18,000 square kilometres in the southern part of the county of Nordland.

 You will find four tourist information centres to help you plan your trip to the Helgeland Region.

 Bodø is the capital of the county of Nordland and is undergoing rapid growth.
 The town has a population of 47,000.

 The tourist information office in Bodø is open all year round, and provides information on what to see and do in the region.

 There are several tourist information offices in Lofoten.
 Some of them are closed during winter.

 Lofoten consists of seven main islands with 24,000 inhabitants.